EllyPirelly/cf-todo-list-jquery/README.md

 - on Visual Studio Code, install "Live Sass Compiler" extension, this will add a functionality you can comfortably reach via click on "Watch Sass": <br>
 ![Visual Studio Code Screenshot Live Sass Compiler](img/screenshot-watchsass.png)
   - this will run a watcher in your terminal, and will compile everything you do in your `styles.scss` into a `styles.css`
+  - you can now work with your `style.scss`